Marco-Nagy/online_exam/README.md

 # Ele Quiz - README

 Welcome to the Ele Quiz!
-This app is designed to help users improve their knowledge by taking quizzes in various subjects such as HTML, CSS, and JavaScript.
-Below is an overview of the app's features, screenshots, and details for submission on Google Play.
+This app is designed to help users improve their knowledge by taking quizzes in various subjects such as HTML, CSS,Flutter and JavaScript.

 ---